symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 The goal of any web application is simple: to process each HTTP request and return the HTTP response for the requested resource.
-In reality, it takes real work in order to keep an increasingly complex application organized and maintainable.
-The purpose of a framework is to handle common tasks and to set out best practices that help make this happen.
+In reality, it takes real work to keep an increasingly complex application organized and maintainable.
+The purpose of a framework is to handle common tasks and encourage best practices that help make this happen.
 Nowhere is this more obvious than when converting a flat PHP application into Symfony2.

 Simple Blog Application in flat PHP